jpgoldberg/toy-crypto-math/docs/source/games.rst

     ...

 During that initialization the game will generate a key and randomly select 0 or 1 as the value of the bit **b**.
-The Adversary's task durig the course of the game is to figure out the value of **b**.
+The adversary's task durig the course of the game is to figure out the value of **b**.
-At the end of a round, the Adversary will finalize the game by submitting its guess.
+At the end of a round, the adversary will finalize the game by submitting its guess.

 .. code-block:: python